Bill Laimbeer: Detroit Pistons (1982–1993)

 Laimbeer was one of the top outside-shooting centers of his era, draining over 200 three-pointers for his career, and excelled at running the pick and pop with guards Isiah Thomas and Joe Dumars.
-Then-head coach Chuck Daly utilized Laimbeer's inside-outside skills to great effect.
+Then-head coach Chuck Daly used Laimbeer's inside-outside skills to great effect.
 On the defensive end, Laimbeer was one of the best rebounders in the game.
 On the offensive end, Daly would often have Laimbeer fade to the perimeter rather than roll to the basket, which had the additional effect of keeping the opposing team's best rebounder far from the backboard.

-Laimbeer was selected to the NBA All-Star Game on four occasions (1983, 1984, 1985 and 1987) and finished among the league leaders in rebounding and free throw percentage several times, winning the rebound title in the 1985–86 season.
+Laimbeer was selected to the NBA All-Star Game on four occasions (1983, 1984, 1985 and 1987) and finished among the league leaders in rebounding and free throw percentage several times.
+He won the NBA rebound title in the 1985–86 season.
+He made a career-high 53.0% of his field goal attempts in the 1983–84 season, and the following season he posted a career-high 17.5 points per game.
 Laimbeer started on the Pistons' 1989 and 1990 NBA championship teams.

 Laimbeer spent 14 seasons in the NBA, mostly with the Detroit Pistons.
 Laimbeer became the 19th player in league history to amass more than 10,000 points and 10,000 rebounds.
 Laimbeer was most effective off the defensive glass – from 1982 to 1990 no player in the league totaled more defensive rebounds.
 He was also remarkably durable, never playing fewer than 79 regular-season games during his first 13 seasons, and playing all 82 games seven times.
 His streak of 685 consecutive games played (which ended due to suspension in the 1988–89 season) is the fifth longest in league history.
 Laimbeer retired early in the 1993–94 season at age 36 after an incident in practice with longtime friend Isiah Thomas that led to Thomas breaking his hand.
 Laimbeer, upset over the fight as well as worried over the reaction of Pistons fans for injuring their team captain, decided to retire, believing the fight with Isiah was his "downfall".
 He announced his retirement after a meeting with Thomas and head coach Don Chaney that ended with him and Thomas teary-eyed and remaining best friends.
 Laimbeer had his jersey number (40) retired by the Pistons in February 1995.
 He remains the franchise's all-time leader in career rebounds.

 Laimbeer endorsed a video game for the Super Nintendo Entertainment System, Bill Laimbeer's Combat Basketball, a futuristic basketball game in which physical play is encouraged.
 In a cameo in the ninth season of Cheers, Kevin McHale of the rival Celtics remarked, when presented with the X-Ray of an adult male gorilla's ankle, "...could be Laimbeer."